mikrosk/m68k-atari-mint-build/README.md

   the 'binary-packages' folder)
 - supporting tools and libraries for the above

-Don't forget to install the gcc prerequisities: texinfo, libgmp(-dev), libmpfr(-dev), libmpc(-dev), autotools, bison, flex etc. If something fails, check out the error message, fix it, delete all intermediate directories and start over -- it's the safest path.
-Don't forget to install lzip, it's used by libgmp.
+Don't forget to install the gcc prerequisities: texinfo, autotools, bison, flex etc. In theory, the build system is mature enough to recover from any error but if you're seeing strange things, feel free to do `make clean` and start all over again.

 *IMPORTANT: make sure you have textinfo 6.1 or lower installed.
 6.2 and above is buggy and the build process will fail with it.*